 No GUI can save us now, but what can?
 Perhaps a command so stupid, so simple, that it couldn't possibly need Python to work:

-This appends the text you provide to the end of an existing file. ~/.bash_profile and ~/.bashrc both only pay attention to the last exported PATH in the document, which means the rest of your file will work, and the only PATH which is respected is the one which you've presumably entered correctly this time around.
+This appends the text you provide to the end of an existing file. ~/.bash_profile and ~/.bashrc both only pay attention to the last exported PATH in the document, which means the rest of your file will work, and the only PATH which is respected is the one that you've presumably entered correctly this time around.
 Restart your terminal.
 Get back in the game son: it ain't about how hard you hit, but how hard you can get hit and keep moving forward.

 We're not exactly conducting rocket science here (data science is a close second perhaps?
 Just kidding.
 We barely know what's going on most of the time).
 I felt compelled to write this post for two reasons: one being how common and destructive this pitfall can be for most people, but more importantly, the knee-jerk reaction veterans have in response to this problem is "good luck, you're fucked."